mixxxdj/manual/source/chapters/advanced_topics.rst

 Then edit this file and save the changes.
 On the next startup, Mixxx will check if :file:`Custom.kbd.cfg` is present and load that file instead of the default mapping file.
-This has the advantage, that you can always revert back to the default mapping, just by deleting :file:`Custom.kbd.cfg`.
+This has the advantage that you can always revert back to the default mapping by deleting :file:`Custom.kbd.cfg`.

 For a list of controls that can be used in a keyboard mapping, see `<http://www.mixxx.org/wiki/doku.php/mixxxcontrols>`_.